 If Pauline is the brain, then Lily, Miguel and Victor are surely the hands.
 If there would be a world championship of chopping grass with a machete, Victor (nicknamed El Máquina) would undoubtedly win the gold medal.
 And Lily might sometimes wish she could spray the whole field with pesticides, she sure knows how to work a hoe, a shovel and a rake.

-And there are other residents on the farm.
+There are other residents on the Stardust Sanctuary Farm.
 Guy McPherson is a biologist and climate scientist who believes the end is nigh for humans on this planet.
 Mechele gave up a promising career as a belly dancer in Indianapolis’ Mediterranean restaurants to come and live on the farm with her husband Rob.
 She also makes a mean omelette.
 Almost-namesake Michelle is a Workawayer from Dublin and likes Guinness so much that she has a pint tattooed on her body.
 Andrew is from California and has been catching snakes and other critters ever since he was a little boy.
 His grandmother wouldn’t let him leave the house without anti-venom, just in case.

 All in all, it’s a parade of characters so colourful that even a toddler with ADD, given a colouring book and the full gamut of crayons, couldn’t come up with it.